 I tried the Keto diet and I did lose weight.
 You can check out my post here.
 However, it was hard for me to sustain this lifestyle.
 That is where carb cycling is good and works for me.
 Let’s face it, restricting your carbs can be unrealistic for most of us.

 I do still believe in a Keto diet for some people.
 In fact, it has great results for some and it has numerous health benefits.
-We are all bio-individuals.
+We are all bio-individuals and need to find what works for our unique bodies.